-Discussion.
-Under the Council's current proposal, companies will be granted authorisations for some uses of CMRs and endocrine disruptors, even if safer alternatives without these properties are already on the market.
-The high level of evidence required for identification of substances as being of equivalent concern represents an additional weakness in the Council approach.
-Conclusions.
+Despite this, under the Council's proposal, companies will be granted authorisations for some uses of chemicals which are carcinogenic, mutagenic, toxic to reproduction or endocrine disruptors, even if safer alternatives without these properties are already on the market.
+The consistency of the Council's proposal with the precautionary principle is therefore doubtful.
+The high level of evidence required for identification of e.g. endocrine disruptors as substances of equivalent concern, along with the fact that authorisations will be subject only to a flexible time-limited review period rather than a fixed lifetime, represent additional weaknesses in the Council approach.

 Instead, a requirement (along the lines of the Parliament's proposals) to address the availability of alternatives in all cases, to use them when available and to initiate their development when not, represents a more robust, defensible and protective approach to the management of 'substances of very high concern'.
+Limited resources would be better targeted towards substitution than on costly and unnecessary assessment of thresholds.
 The possibility for authorisation of essential uses would remain, while all avoidable uses and exposures would progressively be prevented and sustainable innovation supported.

-Perspectives.
 In the long run, this can only lead to a more sustainable future for the chemical industry in Europe, as well as delivering benefits of increased protection for our environment and health for generations to come.